 Rhode Island Domestic Violence Attorney

-Intimate relationships can turn sour.
-If they do, affection might turn into resentment, hate, or even physical violence.
+Domestic violence is intentional and abusive behavior based on an unequal position of power and control between two people.
+Domestic violence can include physical or mental abuse that is used to control another with whom they have a close or family relationship with.
+Domestic violence is unfortunately common in intimate relationships – the relationship can turn sour and if they do, affection might turn into resentment, hate or even physical violence.
 Marriages that descend into separation and divorce are famous for prompting violence and threats.
-The concept of domestic violence is not limited to marriages, however.
-Even living in close quarters can provoke extreme behavior between the cohabitants.
+However the concept of domestic violence is not limited to marriages – even living in close quarters with someone else can provoke extreme behavior between cohabitants.

-Unfortunately, even physical separation of the people doesn’t always deescalate the problem, and the media is full of reports of people assaulting, stalking or terrorizing others with whom they previously had close relationships.
+Unfortunately, even physical separation doesn’t always de-escalate the problem, the media is full of reports of people assaulting, stalking and terrorizing others with whom they previously had close relationships with.
 Domestic violence has taken center stage in our society.
 These cases now tend to be pursued with great resolve by prosecutors.
-The police reports that prosecutors use to evaluate and build cases come from officers whose primary duty in responding to domestic violence calls is, by statute, to protect the victim.
-If you have questions about a domestic violence case, our Rhode Island domestic violence defense lawyer can help.
+The police reports that prosecutors use to evaluate and build cases, come from officers whose primary duty in responding to domestic violence calls is, by statute, to protect the victim.
+If you have questions or concerns about a domestic violence case, our Rhode Island domestic violence lawyer can help.

-- Almost 600 people (adults and children) spent time in shelters or safe homes
+- In the same year, almost 600 people (adults and children) spent time in shelters or safe homes for domestic violence.

 Domestic violence cases can be extremely destructive.
-The mental and emotional toll is tremendous, especially if there are children involved.
+The mental and emotional toll is tremendous, especially when there are children involved.
 If physical violence is involved, it’s even worse.
-In the most extreme cases, one person ends up seriously hurt or dead, the other ends up in prison, and any children are virtual orphans.
+In the most extreme domestic violence cases, one person ends up seriously hurt or wrongfully killed, the other ends up in prison for a long period of time, and any surviving children are virtual orphans.